SupTechRM/Seven/README.md

 Future installation guide coming up

 # API Reference
-Google Cloud Text to Speech
+1. Google Cloud Text to Speech
-Spotify
+2. Spotify
-(Future API References Coming Up)
+3. Product Hunt
+4. Github

+**(Future Api References on Tag)**

 # How to use?